planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Tiling and pyramid data structures can be used together to improve the data access performance of GeoServer and any other application accessing the same raster data, since these optimizations are independent of the application requesting access to the date.

 Some file formats support internal pyramids, also known as *overviews*, where a single file contains all the different resolution images.
 Other file formats don’t support overviews.

-.. todo:: could you give an example of the formats that do/don't support overviews?
+Formats such as JPG, PNG, or GIF, not adapted to be used for very large images such as the ones used in a GIS context, do not support overviews.
+The TIFF format, on the other hand, supports overviews.
+JPEG2000 and other wavelet-based formats include wavelets as well.

-Also, some formats support inner tiling, while others do not, or they support it just for one pyramid level (in case they support inner pyramids).
+Also, some formats support internal tiling, while others do not, or they support it just for one pyramid level (in case they support internal pyramids).
+TIFF and JPEG2000 support internal tiling, but JPG and PNG don't.

-.. todo:: please clarify - do you mean internal tiling?

 GeoServer can take advantage of image pyramids containing several tiled versions of the same image, with those versions maintained in separate files.
 Such a file structure provides much better data access performance, since a request covering a section of the image, at any scale, means only the tiles overlapping the requested area are read.